tristancable/Waypoint/README.md

 ## Configuration

-Waypoint adds one setting, `waypoint.tags` — an object where each key is a tag name and each value is its hex color:
+Waypoint adds one setting, `waypoint.tags`, an object where each key is a tag name and each value is its hex color:

 \`\`\`json
 "waypoint.tags": {